 All money and property found in an incoming inmate’s possession will be confiscated during booking.
 Money will be deposited in the inmate trust account and other property is stored at the jail pending release.

-Property pick up hours at the Auburn Detention Center are Friday through Monday, 7:30 and 10:30 a.m.
+Property pick up hours at the Auburn Detention Center are Friday, Saturday, Sunday, and Monday at 7:30 a.m. and 10:30 a.m.
 You will need to present photo ID to pick up inmate property.

 An experienced criminal attorney from the California Legal Defense Group can help you or your loved one fight Placer County criminal allegations.
 Our lawyers have a record of favorable results for many past clients, often achieving dropped charges or penalty reductions for all types of crimes.